 Maybe this is why you still run the 4k once a week even though you want to be able to run much longer, and you come up with many excuses for yourself to postpone your training runs.

 The pain of the fear of not succeeding has become greater than the pain of giving up and then you drop out of the project.
 What you can do here is be aware of connecting much greater pain to giving up than to keep going.

-Or to connect such a great joy of continuing to run and overcome all the obstacles you encounter along the way, that it outperforms the pain of having to risk a defeat.
+You can connect such a great joy of continuing to run and overcome all the obstacles you encounter along the way, that it outperforms the pain of having to risk defeat.

 If you are interested in running and motivation, I hope you get something out of this post and if you have any questions about the topic or want to leave your own Personal review, please leave a comment below.

 How do I motivate myself to run a marathon?

 Focus on WHY you want to run a marathon – what will you gain from it?
 Such as experiencing running with many thousands of other runners toward a common goal with thousands of spectators cheering along the way.
 Gaining massive health benefits after completing the race, and having found a new great habit by running, etc.